xcollantes/portfolio/articles/google.md

   - devops
 ---

-If you've ever used [google.com](https://www.google.com), odds are you've seen my work.
+If you have ever used [google.com](https://www.google.com), odds are you have seen my work.

 [![{priority}](/articles/images/google/google_logo.webp)](https://www.google.com/search?q=google+in+1998)